 - knock up (v.)

-- 1660s in sense of "arouse by knocking at the door," from knock (v.).
-However it is little used in this sense in American English, where the phrase means "get a woman pregnant" (1813), possibly ultimately from knock "to copulate with" (1590s; compare slang knocking-shop "brothel," 1860).
+- 1660s, "arouse by knocking at the door," from knock (v.) + up (adv.).
+However it is little used in this sense in American English, where the phrase means "get a woman pregnant" (1813), possibly ultimately from knock in a sense "to copulate with" (1590s; compare slang knocking-shop "brothel," 1860).

 Knocked up in the United States, amongst females, the phrase is equivalent to being enciente, so that Englishmen often unconsciously commit themselves when amongst our Yankee cousins.
 [John Camden Hotten, "The Slang Dictionary," London, 1860]